opengisch/QField-docs/en/index.rst

 ====================================
 QField allows you to efficiently work on your GIS data outdoor.

-QField's optimized user interface for Android devices hides the full power of `QGIS <https://qgis.org>`_ under the hood.
+QField's optimized user interface for hides the full power of `QGIS <https://qgis.org>`_ under the hood.

 .. container::